French Open postponed by a week because of pandemic - WTMJ

 The clay-court Grand Slam tournament was set to start on May 23, but first-round matches will now get underway on May 30.
 The French tennis federation said the decision was taken in order to maximize chances the event will be played “in front of as many spectators as possible” in a safe environment.

+The postponement will have an impact on players’ preparations for the grass court season, with only two weeks now separating the French Open final and Wimbledon, which is scheduled for June 28-July 11.

+Ugo Valensi, the executive Director of the Grand Slam board coordinating the four major tournaments, said the organization supports the French federation’s decision.

-Last year’s tournament had been pushed back to September because of the health crisis, with crowds limited to 1,000 per day.
+Last year’s French Open tournament was pushed back to September because of the health crisis, with crowds limited to 1,000 per day.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports